muratabur/muratabur.github.io/_drafts/2015-08-08-banking-data-standards.md

 Before we go further, we need to accept that

-# Problems with banking data
+### Problems with banking data
 - The data is living.
 A financial product's core fields change during its lifetime.
 Moreover, these changes are unpredictable in terms of time (when they will occur) and quantity (how much affect they will have).

 - The fields are inter-linked.
 A change in one field can have quantitative and/or qualitative effects on other fields or other products.
-A change in *interest rate* will change *monthly payment*
+A change in *interest rate* will change *monthly payment*.

 - ds